What is Medical Laboratory Science?

 • The program accepts 19 students each year.

-• Students train during the summer at MSU and then move to one of eight hospitals for two semesters of clinical laboratory rotations.
+• Students train during the summer at MSU and then move to one of eight hospitals for two semesters of clinical rotations.

-• From the inception of the program we have had a 100% graduation rate, national certification pass rate and also employment rate.
+• From the inception of the program we have had a 100% graduation rate, national certification pass rate and employment rate.

 • Our students score 30-40 points above the average for University Based Programs on the ASCP Board of Certification (B.O.C) exam.